Keeper-Security/keeper-sdk-dotnet/README.md

 * .Net Core 2.1
 * .Net Standard 2.0

+### PowerShell Module
+To use the PowerShell modules, see the [PowerCommander library](https://github.com/Keeper-Security/keeper-sdk-dotnet/tree/master/PowerCommander).

+### Contact Us
 If you need any assistance or require specific functionality not supported in Commander yet, please contact us at commander@keepersecurity.com.

 ### About Keeper Security
 Keeper Security develops the world's most downloaded password manager and encrypted digital vault with millions of individual customers and thousands of enterprise customers worldwide.
 Keeper is a zero-knowledge, native and cloud-based solution available on every mobile and desktop device platform.
 Learn more about Keeper by visiting the [Keeper Security](https://keepersecurity.com) website.

 ### Security
 Keeper is a Zero Knowledge security provider.
 Zero Knowledge is a system architecture that guarantees the highest levels of security and privacy by adhering to the following principles:

 - Data is encrypted and decrypted at the device level (not on the server)